Alhassan Wayo Seini

 Alhassan Wayo Seini (born 12 September 1945) is a Ghanaian politician and a former member of parliament for the 4th parliament of the 4th republic of Ghana.

 Early life and education

 Wayo was born and raised in Tamale.
 He has a background in Agricultural Science and also holds a bachelor of Science degree from the Kwame Nkrumah University of Science and Technology.

 Career

 Wayo is an animal husbandry officer and was a former member of parliament for Tamale Central Constituency in the Northern Region of Ghana between 2005 and 2009.

 Politics

+Wayo was the second National Vice Chairman of the New Patriotic Party until September 2000 when he left the party.